MuhamedAhmed11/Financial-Sentiment-Analysis/READMe.md

 ## Results
 ![](./Captures/results.jpg)

-As shown, GRU and LSTM got the highest accuracy score
+As shown, GRU and LSTM got the highest accuracy score on Test Data